poland citizenshipDual citizenship is a legal status that allows a person to be a citizen in two or more different countries.

 There are a few ways to get dual citizenship, including:

-• Investing in a country to become a dual citizen by investment
+• Investing in a country to receive a second passport by investment.

 Bear in mind that both countries must allow dual citizenship for you to obtain dual citizen status.